zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 where:
 * **serviceId**

-    Specifies the service instance identifier that is registered in the API-ML installation.
+    Specifies the service instance identifier that is registered in the API ML installation. <font color='yellow'> (in the API ML installation file?)</font>
     The service ID is used in the URL for routing to the API service through the gateway.
-    The service ID uniquely identifies instances of a microservice in the API-ML.
+    The service ID uniquely identifies instances of a microservice in the API ML.
     The system administrator at the customer site defines this parameter.

     **Important!**  Ensure that the service ID is set properly with the following considerations: